CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 Basic Installation
 ******************

-The following instructions serve as a guide for installing both SmartSim and SmartRedis.
+The following instructions guide you through installing SmartSim and SmartRedis.
 SmartSim, despite being a Python-library, has a second build step for Redis and RedisAI.
 Please follow these instructions carefully.

 .. note::